ericrobolson/stackr-rs/ROADMAP.md

 # General todo list, not prioritized
 - [x] Add an '@' op which will evaluate an address on the stack
+- [x] Add a way to clear the stack
+- [x] Add a way to get the size of the stack
 - [ ] Fix issue with nested if statements
 - [ ] Fix REPL mode launching from interpreter.
 Calling `repl` command messes stuff up, also having an error in the repl doesn't increment the PC and just explodes the app.
 Maybe repl should reset pc?
 - [ ] Remove noop from interpreter